Candidate Prerequisites and Course Expectations

 - Agrees to remain employed in law enforcement for five years after SBSLI

-- Has completed the POST Supervisory Course or possesses a POST Supervisory Certificate
+- Has completed the POST Supervisory Course, Dispatch Supervisory Course, an equivalent, or possesses a POST Supervisory Certificate

 Students are required to live at the course site while the course is in session.
 The SBSLI consists of eight 24-hour sessions held approximately every four weeks.
 The total course hours are 192.
 Students are expected to attend all sessions but are allowed to miss 16 total hours of class time so long as not more than one eight-hour day per 24-hour session is missed.
 Evening social activities are strongly encouraged.